openstax/napkin-notes/kevin/ecosystems_to_ecosystem_mapping_alg.md

-Given a list of `Ecosystem::PageExercise` ids, the `Task::` subsystem will need to efficiently determine which `TaskedExercises` are associated with the given `PageExercise` ids and a `Task` meeting the requirements
+Given a list of `Ecosystem::PageExercise` ids, the `Task::` subsystem will need to efficiently determine which `TaskedExercises` are associated with the given `PageExercise` ids and a `Task` meeting the requirements of the use case.
-(e.g., feedback is available)
-of the use case using the `PEs-to-CE Map`.

 ```
 Tasks::